lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - requires Schoolhouse outer room to be in draft pool
 - every student's favorite color is red?
 (PATRIOTISM)
+- Grade 8 is followed by a final exam if 9 classrooms are drafted
 - -1 * 2 + 3 - 4 + 5 * 6 - 7 + 8 * 9 + 10
   - "8" is sideways like the South pole continent symbol
   - three ways to interpret this